bmokase3093/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 The content of the current directory
 In a list format
-Where only the part of the name after the first dash is displayed (refer to the example)
+Where only the part of the name after the first dash is displayed (refer to the example) Write a Bash script that gives you information about the school file.